emnu12/airbnb-clone-project/README.md

 - Includes interactive elements such as “Save to Favorites” or “Book Now.”
 - Designed to be reusable across property listings, search results, an

+  ## 👥 Team Roles

+In this project, each team member has a specific role and responsibility to ensure smooth collaboration and successful delivery.
+The following roles are inspired by the project overview and industry standards (including insights from the ITRexGroup blog):

+### 🖥️ Backend Developer
+- Responsible for building and maintaining the server-side logic of the application.
+- Implements APIs, authentication, and integrations with external services.
+- Ensures security, scalability, and performance of the back-end.

+### 🗄️ Database Administrator (DBA)
+- Designs and manages the project’s databases.
+- Ensures data integrity, security, and backup strategies.
+- Optimizes queries and improves database performance.

+### 🎨 Frontend Developer
+- Builds the user interface (UI) based on design specifications.
+- Ensures responsiveness, accessibility, and seamless integration with the backend.
+- Implements reusable UI components to maintain consistency.

+### 📐 UI/UX Designer
+- Creates wireframes, prototypes, and visual designs.
+- Ensures the application is intuitive, user-friendly, and aesthetically consistent.
+- Collaborates closely with frontend developers to align design and implementation.

+### ✅ QA Engineer / Tester
+- Develops and executes test plans to identify bugs and usability issues.
+- Performs manual and automated testing across different environments.
+- Ensures the product meets quality standards before deployment.

+### ⚙️ DevOps Engineer
+- Sets up and maintains CI/CD pipelines for smooth deployments.
+- Manages infrastructure, monitoring, and application scalability.
+- Ensures high availability and security of the deployed product.

+### 👩‍💼 Project Manager
+- Oversees the planning, execution, and delivery of the project.
+- Coordinates between team members and stakeholders.
+- Tracks progress, resolves blockers, and ensures timely delivery.

+### 👨‍💼 Product Owner
+- Defines the product vision and goals.
+- Prioritizes features and manages the product backlog.
+- Acts as the main liaison between stakeholders and the development team.

+### 🌀 Scrum Master
+- Facilitates Agile ceremonies such as stand-ups, sprint planning, and retrospectives.
+- Coaches the team in Agile best practices and removes obstacles.
+- Encourages collaboration and continuous improvement.

+---

+Each role contributes uniquely to the success of the project.
+Collaboration, accountability, and communication between these roles ensure the delivery of a high-quality, user-focused product.